manorrock/toyger/README.md

 ## Where are the Docker images referred to above?

-Unfortunately because Docker Inc has decided to no longer support the Free Team plan we can only make the Dockerfiles available on our GitHub repository for you to build the Docker images on your own (see the admin or registry directory).
+We are no longer delivering free support for our Docker images.
+The Dockerfiles are in this repository for you to build them manually.
+If you prefer not to build them yourself please contact us for commercial support at info@manorrock.com.

 ## Building the Docker images locally